 On commencement of your employment you will be required to provide your Passport; National Insurance Number and Income Tax P45 and employees from non-EU countries will need to provide a current work visa.
 Wages will be paid monthly in arrears.
 You will receive a pay slip giving details of gross pay, deductions and net pay.
-Employees are normally reviewed for prospective salary increases on an annual basis, subject to at least six months’ service.
+Employees are normally reviewed for prospective salary increases on an annual basis, subject to length of service.

 HOURS OF WORK

 There are no ‘normal’ working hours.
 Parkfoot is a seven days a week, 24 hours a day operation and therefore staff are expected to work as required for the successful completion of their duties.
 This will mean working a mixture of late, early, weekday and weekend shifts and, on some occasions, night shifts.

 We recognise the employer obligations under the Working Time Directives and that, unless you sign a waiver, working in excess of 48 hours per week over the thirteen week period is in breach of these regulations.
 As a responsible employer we are mindful that all employees should have a sensible work/life balance.

 You are required to work at any existing or future Parkfoot Garage location within reasonable commuting distance of your home.
 Parkfoot may at its discretion require you to transfer to another location within the business as and when required.
 Such a request or transfer will not operate as or be capable of being accepted as dismissal.

 Bad timekeeping results in a disorganised business, interferes with service and upsets colleagues.
 You must be ready to start work at the correct time.
 Lateness will be dealt with through the disciplinary procedure.
 Parkfoot may, in its absolute discretion, deduct from salary such sum as is equal to a proportion that the period of lateness bears to the total number of working hours in that day.